nuwanwp/Certification/Implement and manage storage.md

 - The storage account was deleted within the past 14 days.
 - Should be created using ARM deployment model
 - A new storage account with the same name has not been created
+- When a storage account is deleted, any linked private endpoints are also removed.
+These private endpoints are not automatically recreated when the storage account is recovered.

 ## Storage account Locks